Packed size: Height 3.8 inches, Width 4.25 inches

 The Solo Stove also features a heat shield between the ash pan and the bottom of the stove.
 This heat shield protects the ground under the stove from scorching.

 The cooking ring's angled lip also increases efficiency by directing heat towards your pot minimizing heat loss.
 It also acts as a windshield while still allowing oxygen to flow inward.
 The Solo Stove is indeed one of the most efficient wood burning stoves you'll ever own.
+For a visual diagram of the airflow inside the Solo Stove, click here.

 Built to Last